 - Causality, Spring 2022.
 Workshop Organizer.

 - Learning and Games, Spring 2022.
-Workshop Organizer.
+Visiting Scientist, Program Organizer and Workshop Organizer.

 - Foundations of Deep Learning, Summer 2019.
 Visiting Scientist.